YBL123/mars-rover-yarden-lawson/README.md

 # backend / server:

+# insert image of all insomnia requests once completed for visual representaion

 ### started off with back end:

 ### created mongo database in the cloud using mongod Atlas: